Active-Solutions-Lk/syslog-admin/README.md

 This project includes an automated setup script for Ubuntu Linux environments:

 - `setup.sh` - Shell script for full automated setup
+- `fix-prisma.sh` - Script to fix common Prisma issues on Linux
 - `README-SETUP.md` - Detailed instructions for using the setup script
+- `PRISMA-TROUBLESHOOTING.md` - Guide for resolving common Prisma issues on Linux

 To run the automated setup:

 1. Make the script executable: `chmod +x setup.sh`
 2. Run the script: `./setup.sh`

+If you encounter Prisma issues, you can also run:

+1. Make the fix script executable: `chmod +x fix-prisma.sh`
+2. Run the fix script: `./fix-prisma.sh`

 ## Learn More